 We wanted to give you and your sweaty crew a treat that doesn’t involve any kind of heat source and minimal effort on your part.
 Meet our new best friend, Watermelon Lemonade.
 It’s light, refreshing and just so juicy!
-Esme came to set on the day when our lovely photographer Maya Visnyei were shooting.
+Esme came to set on the day when our lovely photographer Maya Visnyei was shooting.
 She said she wanted to spend the day with us and help and she did for awhile but decided to head home when she realized that Maya colouring with her wasn’t really helping.
 She stayed long enough to be our taste tester on the lemonade.
 The refined palette of my first born gave it big ups.
 We brought it along to a barbecue that night where it was also a hit.
 One of our pals added a host of vodka to his and said it was awesome.
 See, something for everyone here at SPC.

 Photos by Maya Visnyei

-1/2 of a good sized watermelon
+- 1/2 of a good sized watermelon

-2 Tbsp agave syrup
+- 2 Tbsp agave syrup

-3 cups fizzy water (either sparkling or soda)
+- 3 cups fizzy water (either sparkling or soda)